-- (A) When issuing a citation, the issuing Officer shall fill in upon the citation the date of the cited individual's hearing before the Blue Lake Rancheria Tribal Court.
-The hearing date shall be scheduled for not less than thirty (30) days after the date of personal service of the citation or sixty (60) days from the date of service by mail.
-The citation shall include the date, time, and location of the hearing. - (B) If the Tribal Police Office submits an additional written report concerning the citation to the Tribal Court for consideration at the hearing, then the Police Department, at least 15 days prior to the hearing, shall make a copy of this report available for inspection and copying upon request by the person who was issued the citation. - (C) The Defendant or the Tribe may request one (1) continuance for any reason; provided that the request for a continuance is filed at least five (5) business days prior to the scheduled hearing.
-The continued hearing shall not be deferred more than 60 days after request for a continuance was filed.
+- (A) Upon receipt of a request for hearing the Tribal Court shall schedule a hearing within 90 days from the date the hearing request is filed and provide written notice of hearing to the person requesting the hearing ("Defendant") and the Tribal Police Department.
+The Notice of Hearing shall state the date, time and place of hearing and shall be issued at least 30 days prior to the date of the hearing.
+The Notice of Hearing to the Tribal Police Department shall include as an attachment a copy of the Defendant's completed request for hearing form. - (B) If the Tribal Police Office submits an additional written report concerning the citation to the Tribal Court for consideration at the hearing, then the Police Department, at least 15 days prior to the hearing, shall make a copy of this report available for inspection and copying upon request by the person who was issued the citation. - (C) The Defendant or the Tribe may request one (1) continuance for any reason,, provided that Tribal Court is given the request for a continuance at least five (5) business days in advance of the scheduled hearing and that the deferred hearing shall not be deferred more than 60 days after the hearing request was filed.
 A request for continuance made less than five (5) business days before the scheduled hearing may be granted by the Tribal Court Judge based upon exigency circumstances only. - (D) All hearings shall be open to the public unless the Tribal Court finds good cause for the hearing to be closed.
 At the hearing, both the Tribe and the Defendant shall be given the opportunity to testify and to present evidence and cross-examine witnesses concerning the citation.
 The Tribe and Defendant may appear personally or through an attorney.
 Pre-hearing discovery shall not be allowed, except any evidence in the possession of the Tribal Police Department shall be provided to the defendant at least ten (10) days prior to the hearing upon written request.
-Consistent with the Court's Rules governing Pleading, Practice, Procedure and Rules of Evidence, the Tribal Court is authorized to conduct the hearing informally, in any manner which will provide a fair hearing. - (E) The Tribal Court may continue the hearing and request additional information from the Tribal Police Officer or the Defendant prior to issuing a written decision.
+Consistent with the Court's Rules governing Pleading, Practice, Procedure and Rules of Evidence, the Tribal Court is authorized to conduct the hearing informally, in any manner which will provide a fair hearing.

+(E) The Tribal Court may continue the hearing and request additional information from the Tribal Police Officer or the Defendant prior to issuing a written decision.